tjamcas/React-Training/Course1-React-js-Essential-Training/Class-Notes-Sec4-5-6-React-js-Essential-Training.md

 - Incorporating useReducer
   - The `useReducer` function is similar, yet an upgrade, to `useState`
     - Syntax: `useReducer(<reducer>, <initialState>)`
-    - The `useReducer` function takes in the component's state and returns a new state
+    - The `useReducer` function takes in the component's state and returns a new state.
+    - More specifically, the useReducer Hook returns an array with the first element being the current state and the second element being the reducer function AKA dispatch method.
   - Example - here is the more complex code to track the state of a check box:
     ```
     import React, {useState} from "react";